A Logical Characterization of Constant-Depth Circuits over the Reals: Introduction

 This paper is structured as follows: In the next section, we introduce the reader to machines and circuits over $\R$ and the complexity classes they define.
 We also introduce logics over metafinite structures and prove a couple of auxiliary results concerning useful extensions of $\FO$.
-Section~\ref{AC0} contains our main results, first turning to non-uniform circuits and then generalizing our results to different uniformity conditions.
+Section~\ref{main-nu} proves the correspondence between first-order logic on the one hand side and circuit families of constant-depth and polynomial-size on the other hand, first in the non-uniform case.
+The remaining three sections then turn to different uniform versions of this correspondence: Quite an easy case is uniformity defined by polynomial-time, which we present in Section~\ref{main-up}.
+The proof here is just a quite direct adaptation of the non-uniform case.
+More work is required for logtime-uniformity, since because of the restricted power of the uniformity-machine, a particular numbering for the circuit gates is needed.
+We handle this case in Section~\ref{main-ult}, and we also present a general theorem for uniformity given by arbitrary time-bounds in that section.
+Finally, in Section~\ref{main-ufo}, we turn to uniformity defined by logical formulas, FO-uniformity.
+In the technically maybe most-challenging result, we prove the correspondence between \ACO-circuit families with FO-uniformity and \FO enhanced by the addition and multiplication rule, though it should be mentioned that the basic proof structure is still identical to the one for the non-uniform case.
 We close by mentioning some questions for further work.